psds01/alas/README.md

 _Traditional Method_

-We will train the model as usual: train the model $n\_epochs$ times, on each instance from the dataset, irrespective of the prediction error on the instance.
+We will train the model as usual: train the model `n_epochs` times, on each instance from the dataset, irrespective of the prediction error on the instance.
 This is how the ML models are trained and will use this as the benchmark for comparing other strategies.

 #### Population Based Optimization Strategy : `%tile`

 _Percentile Sampling of Instances_

-For every epoch, **Sort the dataset descending by loss from each instance**, take the top $x\%$ of this _sorted instance populaion_ and train the model on losses from these instances.
+For every epoch, **Sort the dataset descending by loss from each instance**, take the top `x%` of this _sorted instance populaion_ and train the model on losses from these instances.

 #### Percentage Based Optimization Strategy : `%age`

 _Percentage Sampling of Instances_

-For every epoch, **Sort the dataset descending by loss from each instance**, take instances which contribute to the top $x\%$ of _total loss from the dataset_ and train the model on losses from these instances.
+For every epoch, **Sort the dataset descending by loss from each instance**, take instances which contribute to the top `x%` of _total loss from the dataset_ and train the model on losses from these instances.

 ### Dataset

 The dataset for this experiment is an NLP dataset of intent classification on _real_ customer queries where the text is the query from a customer and the intent is the label given to it by the Customer Support Agent.

-There are in total $15K+$ instances in the dataset with $32$ intent types.
-The $train:test$ split of the dataset is $70:30$.
+There are in total `15K+` instances in the dataset with `32` intent types.
+The `train:test` split of the dataset is `70:30`.
 The sample distribution by label can be found here [#TODO](INSERT_LABEL_DISTRIBUTION_IMG).

 An instance from the dataset:
 ```